South Korea June 1-20 exports rise for first time in 10 months

 "Given still difficult external conditions, however, we will need to watch for a couple more months to make the call that exports are turning around in trend," Lee added.

+South Korea's exports are seen growing in the third quarter from the preceding three months for the first time in 1-1/2 years, according to a survey by the country's biggest exporter group.

-Exports were down 2.0 per cent on average per working day during the June 1-20 period, as there was one more business day compared with the year before.
+During the June 1-20 period, exports were down 2.0 per cent on average per working day, as there was one more business day compared with the year before.

 Imports fell 11.2 per cent, bringing the country's trade balance for the period to a deficit of $1.61 billion.